TheRoccoB/hetzner-billing-auto-shutdown-and-notif/README.md

 ## Overview

 This tool monitors your Hetzner Cloud servers' bandwidth usage and:
-- Sends Slack notifications when servers exceed a configurable bandwidth threshold
+- Sends Slack notifications when servers exceed a configurable bandwidth threshold (percentage, based on free `included_traffic`, 50% by default)
-- Automatically shuts down servers that exceed a critical bandwidth threshold
+- Automatically shuts down servers that exceed a critical bandwidth threshold (percentage, based on free `included_traffic`)
+  - Only shuts down servers that exceed critical threshold (90% by default)
 - Provides detailed usage reports via CLI and Slack

 It's better to run this as a Github Action than run it on Hetzner, so you're not at risk of accidentally shutting down this script!